digital-asset/docs.daml.com/README.md

 ### Live preview

 Run the `live-preview.sh` script to render a local view of the site.
 The html files are in `docs/workdir/build`.
-Edits should be immediately reflected.
+Edits to `docs/index/` files should be immediately reflected.

 :warning: If you make changes to docs managed by the other repos, you have to commit them there.
 You can only make changes to the top-level `index.rst` files, containing the master TOC, that live in this repository.